Meet JCH

 Mission & Values

 Jason is committed to educating the public.
-He writes on ways of moving through conflict and harm with integrity, empathy, and accountability.
-Jason is also the Social Impact Producer for a documentary with Impactful entitled Race to Be Human, a film on how to talk about race and mental health.
+He writes on ways of moving through conflict and harm with integrity, accountability, and care.
+He is also the Social Impact Producer for Race to Be Human, a documentary with Impactful that explores how to talk about race and mental health.

-Jason is the Managing Partner at Perception Strategies, a consulting firm working around the world with organizations on leadership, assessment, strategy, culture, and repair.
-Jason also serves as a Senior Advisor at Perception Institute, a research consortium prioritizing equity in social systems.
-In addition, Jason is a member of the speakers bureau at Pollyanna, a national organization working to promote racial literacy and cultural competency.
+Jason is the Managing Partner at Perception Strategies, a consulting firm working globally to cultivate leaders, teams, and organizations that thrive.
+He also serves as a Senior Advisor at Perception Institute, a research consortium advancing fairness and belonging in social systems, and is a member of the speakers bureau at Pollyanna, a national organization working to build stronger and kinder communities.

 Additional Details

 For over a decade, Jason has held senior roles in various organizations.
-He was a senior administrator at a K-12 Quaker school in NYC where he oversaw diversity, equity, and inclusion initiatives, co-led the school’s peace, equity, and justice department, and taught courses and trained teachers across all divisions.
-Earlier in his career, Jason served as founding co-director and senior editor at Postcolonial Networks, a think tank and research hub focused on the intersection of spirituality and global justice.
+He was a senior administrator at a K-12 Quaker school in NYC, where he oversaw diversity, equity, and inclusion initiatives, co-led the school’s peace, equity, and justice department, and trained teachers across all divisions.
+Earlier in his career, he served as founding co-director and senior editor at Postcolonial Networks, a think tank and research hub focused on the intersection of spirituality and global justice.